deckhouse/virtualization/docs/ADMIN_GUIDE.md

 Virtual machine migration is an important feature in virtualized infrastructure management.
 It allows you to move running virtual machines from one physical node to another without shutting them down.
 Virtual machine migration is required for a number of tasks and scenarios:

-- Load balancing.
+- **Load balancing**.
 Moving virtual machines between nodes allows you to evenly distribute the load on servers, ensuring that resources are utilized in the best possible way.
-- Node maintenance.
+- **Node maintenance**.
 Virtual machines can be moved from nodes that need to be taken out of service to perform routine maintenance or software upgrade.
-- Upgrading a virtual machine firmware.
+- **Upgrading a virtual machine firmware**.
 The migration allows you to upgrade the firmware of virtual machines without interrupting their operation.

 #### Start migration of an arbitrary machine